 The fitness world is full of amazing discoveries and new health trends every day.
 Sadly, not all of them are entirely accurate.
-In a perfect world, it would be easy to meet your goals and find little fitness shortcuts, but sometimes, it's just not the case.
-We're here to point a few of them out to make sure you're doing what's best in the long run and not making false expectations and unhealthy goals or workouts!
+It would be easy to meet your goals in a perfect world and find little fitness shortcuts, but sometimes, it's just not the case.
+So we're here to point a few of them out to make sure you're doing what's best in the long run and not making false expectations and unhealthy goals or workouts!
 This time, we're looking at targeted fat loss.

 Targeted fat loss is the idea behind burning fat from one particular area of your body.
 Usually, that's your arms, thighs, bum or abs.
 There's a good reason for that too.
 These are the areas of your body where fat builds the easiest, so that's where it stays.
-To get rid of this fat, many diets and exercise plans suggest that doing exercises there will burn that fat; like ab exercises for a smaller stomach, for example.
+To get rid of this fat, many diets and exercise plans suggest that doing exercises there will burn that fat, like ab exercises for a smaller stomach.

 Most people have tried or believed it at some point or another.
 It is pretty much everywhere after all.
 Sadly though, it is a myth.
 Targeted fat loss just does not work.
 There are many reasons for it too, and we'll talk you through it.

 First of all, fat loss itself.
 Losing weight and fat, in particular, is done through burning stored energy.
 That's what fat is.
 As you exercise, to get more energy, your body breaks down stored fat into useful chemicals that go to wherever you're exercising and keeps you going strong.
 That fat can come from anywhere, and sadly, not just where you're exercising.
 It goes into your bloodstream from all over the place until it gets to where it needs to be, and thus, no targeting involved.

 Secondly, targeted fat loss can actually work against you in the long run.
 You might be trying to lose some fat from your arms, for example, and so just do constant arm exercises to try and achieve it.
 The issue?
 That means